Call our licensed agents toll free 844.855.0163

 2. Separate your damaged and undamaged property.
 Don't dispose of anything before an adjuster has seen it unless required by law.
 If you have to get rid of anything (for instance, mold-infested carpet), take pictures and keep samples of the damaged goods (a small piece of the carpet).

-You need to do whatever you can to prevent further damage and protect undamaged property, but you'll want to consult with your flood adjuster or flood insurer before hiring anyone to do repairs.
+You need to do whatever you can to prevent further damage and protect undamaged property.
+Still, you'll want to consult with your flood adjuster before hiring anyone to do repairs.

 3. Compile a list of damaged personal property.
-It's smart to create a list before flooding, so all you have to do is check off the items that are damaged.
+It's smart to create a list before flooding, so all you have to do is check off the damaged items.
 The list should have an item description, cost, model and serial number (when applicable), and estimated dollar loss.
 Include any receipts, photos, and warranties you have.

 4. Detail structural damages.
 Note structural loss/damage to point out to the insurance adjuster.
 Your adjuster will usually contact you within 24-48 hours after being notified of your loss.
-Then, he or she will come to view your property.
+Then, they will come to view your property.
 You may ask the adjuster for an advance or partial payment.
-If you have a mortgage, your mortgage company will need to sign the building property advance check.
+If you have a mortgage, your mortgage company must sign the building property advance check.

 5. Complete a Proof of Loss statement containing the information required by your flood insurance policy within 60 days after the loss.
 The Proof of Loss includes a detailed estimate to replace or repair the damaged structure and contents.
 In most cases, the adjuster can provide you with a suggested Proof of Loss.